divetoh/tranquility/doc/install.md

 * FIRST_SUPERUSER - first user email
 * FIRST_SUPERUSER_PASSWORD - first user password
 * VUE_APP_DOMAIN - backend URL
+* DEMO_USERS - Maximum number of users for demo-mode (if zero - demo mode is disabled)
+* VUE_APP_DEMOMODE - Is demo sign-in enabled?

 VUE_APP_DOMAIN and BACKEND_CORS_ORIGINS are used only if frontend and backend are running on different IP addresses or ports.
 Otherwise keep empty values.

+VUE_APP_DEMOMODE and DEMO_USERS are used for demo access, in normal mode both variables should be zero.

 ## Run in Docker